platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/configure.md

 {{< /guides/config-app >}}

 {{< note >}}
-During the template's build hook above, you will see an `rsync` command that allows you to commit and use plugins that aren't accessible via Composer.
+During the template's build hook above, you see an `rsync` command that allows you to commit and use plugins that aren't accessible via Composer.
 The command moves all non-Composer plugins in a committed `plugins` directory to the final `wp-content/plugins` destination so that they can be enabled through the administration panel.

 If you are migrating WordPress or starting from scratch, you should copy this line for your committed non-Composer plugins and, if needed, modify it to move committed `themes` to `wp-content/themes` in the same way.
 {{< /note >}}